consbio/psmfc-pmep/README.md

 ### CMECS Biotic layer:

-Must contain a string attribute `CMECS_ID` (TODO) which is used to join to styling and other attributes within this project.
+Must contain a string attribute `CMECS_ID` which is used to join to styling and other attributes within this project.

 To add a new CMECS Biotic class, add a new entry for it to `/config/constants.js::bioticInfo`.
 Each entry has a key for the CMECS ID, and values for labels, colors, and crosslinks: